DaveMielke/NBP/b2g/ui/b2g-ui-guide.rst

 Editable Text Fields
 --------------------

-Dot 8 is used to show where the cursor is, and dots 7 and 8 together are used to show which characters have been selected.
-Note that the cursor isn't shown when at least one character has been selected.

 Dots 1 through 6 are used, as defined by the `North American Braille Computer Code`_, to type characters, and the Space key is used to type a